Moomoo and Nasdaq Announce Global Strategic Partnership; Empowering Investors with Premier Data Solution, Nasdaq TotalView®

 Moomoo is a leading global investment and trading platform dedicated to empowering investors with user-friendly tools, data, and insights.
 Our platform is designed to provide essential information and technology, enabling users to make well-informed investment decisions.
 With advanced charting tools, pro-level analytical features, Moomoo evolves alongside our users, fostering a dynamic community where investors can share, learn, and grow together.

 Founded in the US, Moomoo operates globally, serving investors in countries such as the US, Singapore, Australia, Japan, Canada and Malaysia.
-As a subsidiary of a Nasdaq-listed company, we take pride in our role as a global strategic partner of the Nasdaq, earning numerous international accolades from renowned industry leaders such as Benzinga and Fintech Breakthrough.
+As a subsidiary of a Nasdaq-listed company, we take pride in our role as a global strategic partner of the Nasdaq, earning numerous international accolades from renowned industry leaders such as Best Trading Technology 2021, Best Investment Research Tech 2022, and Best Active Trading App 2021 awards from Benzinga and the Best Trading Platform 2022 award from Fintech Breakthrough.
 Moomoo has also received multiple awards in the US, Singapore, and Australia for its cutting edge, inclusive approach to investing.

 For more information, please visit moomoo's official website at www.moomoo.com or feel free to email: [email protected].